DevExpress/Blazor/README.md

    Select the "Early Access" NuGet package source you have just created in the "Package source" combo box.

-   Make sure that the "Include prerelease" option is selected.

    Install the "DevExpress.Blazor" NuGet package.

    ![Add new NuGet source](media/VS2019Release-AddNuGetPackage.png)